 Food and drink choices have a tremendous impact on diet.
 Eating healthy food helps maintain good health and reduces the risk of developing certain illnesses.
 A healthy diet includes a variety of foods, particularly foods with high nutritional value.
 Food nourishes the body and the mind.
 In addition to providing nutrients, eating provides us with an opportunity to share with family and friends.
 Hence, healthy eating is a source of daily pleasure.

 Choosing your Beverages

-It is important to know the nutrient and calorie content of the beverages you consume in order to choose wisely.
+It is important to know the sugar and salt (sodium) content of the beverages you consume in order to choose wisely.
 This information can be obtained in different ways, including product labels.

 The following tips will help you choose your beverages: